February 19 - 22, 2019

-Sephora, the cosmetic retailer, has long been a pioneer in creating and cultivating a strong community of customers both online and offline, often coordinating their approach on one channel to drive results in another.
+Sephora, the cosmetics retailer, has long been a pioneer in creating and cultivating a strong community of customers both online and offline, often coordinating its approach on one channel to drive results in another.

-Their current marketing strategy is focused on blending their online and in-store experiences and promoting brand engagement via social, mobile and web platforms.
-Learn what makes their strategy different when it comes to how they incorporate data into their omni-channel marketing components.
+The brand's current marketing strategy is focused on blending online and in-store experiences and promoting brand engagement via social, mobile and web platforms.

 Sephora Uses Shopper Data to Integrate the Retail and Mobile Experience

-Through market research, Sephora has discovered that their customers often use their personal smartphones when shopping at their brick-and-mortar locations.
-They found that these shoppers were often searching for outside recommendations, product reviews or better prices on the products that they were considering purchasing in-store.
+Through market research, Sephora discovered that customers often use their personal smartphones when shopping at the retailer's brick-and-mortar locations.
+It was found that these shoppers were often searching for outside recommendations, product reviews or better prices on the products they were considering purchasing in-store.

-Armed with this data, Sephora developed the Sephora to Go mobile app, which focuses on providing shoppers with a mobile experience that is catered to their needs.
-The app is designed to emulate the knowledge of a personal shopping assistant or a Sephora sales associate in that, it provides product recommendations, reviews, pricing information and a simple format that helps make it easy for a customer to purchase products.
+Armed with this data, Sephora developed the Sephora mobile app, which focuses on providing shoppers with a mobile experience that is catered to their needs.
+The app is designed to emulate the knowledge of a personal shopping assistant or a Sephora sales associate in that it provides product recommendations, reviews, and pricing information in a simple format which makes it easy for a customer to purchase products.

-In other words, the goal of Sephora’s mobile app is to give their customers the tools they need to help them feel confident in making purchase whether in-store or online without necessarily needing to speak to a sales representative or research outside sources as they were doing previously.
+In other words, the goal of Sephora's mobile app is to give customers the tools they need to help them feel confident in making a purchase - whether in-store or online - without necessarily needing to speak to a sales representative or research outside sources as they were doing previously.

 Sephora Gathers Marketing Data to Emphasize Customer Experience

-Another of Sephora’s goals is to focus on creating a quality experience for each individual shopper whether on the web, on mobile or in-store.
-In order to accomplish this, Sephora uses data gathered from their customer’s shopping habits to design informative marketing content that is both helpful to a wide segment of their audience and personalized to an individual shopper’s needs.
+One of Sephora's key goals is to focus on creating a quality experience for each individual shopper whether on the web, on mobile or in-store.
+In order to accomplish this, Sephora uses data gathered from their customers' shopping habits to design informative marketing content that is both helpful to a wide segment of their audience and personalized to an individual shopper's needs.

 One way that Sephora can gather this information is by analyzing the actions that a shopper takes after being presented with a product page.
-The choices a shopper makes can help Sephora identify their customer’s intentions and design a more personalized user experience that accounts for whether the shopper is considering making a purchase, planning a purchase for later or ready to purchase a product immediately.
+The choices a shopper makes helps Sephora identify the customer's intentions and design a more personalized user experience that accounts for whether the shopper is researching and comparing products, planning a purchase for later, or ready to purchase a product immediately.

-For example, a shopper that adds a product to their basket could intend to make an online purchase, whereas a shopper that searches for a local store could intend to make a purchase in a brick-and-mortar store.
-Regardless, these two shoppers are on different paths to making a purchase from Sephora and thus will likely have a unique experience.
+For example, a shopper that adds a product to their basket could intend to make an online purchase, whereas a shopper that searches for a local store could intend to make a purchase in a physical location.
+Regardless, these two shoppers are on different paths to making a purchase from Sephora, and thus will likely have a unique experience.

 Sephora Uses Data to Build Customer Confidence to Influence Sales

-Sephora realized through product reviews and customer feedback that a common painpoint for their customers was purchasing a cosmetic product that wasn’t the right fit, which caused unwanted frustration for their shoppers.
+Sephora realized through product reviews and customer feedback that a common pain point for customers was purchasing a cosmetic product that wasn't the right fit, which caused unwanted frustration for shoppers.

-By building customer confidence through product education and addressing the needs of their shoppers, Sephora can influence more qualified sales while providing a better online and in-store experience.
-It’s through these data-driven decisions that Sephora has continued to stay a dominant leader in the retail marketing space for the past decade.
+By building customer confidence through product education and addressing the needs of shoppers, Sephora influences more qualified sales while providing a better online and in-store experience.
+It's through these data-driven decisions that Sephora has continued to stay a dominant leader in the retail marketing space for the past decade.